 We are exposed to potential product liability and professional indemnity risks that are inherent in the research, development, manufacturing, marketing and use of biopharmaceutical products.
 Currently, we have no products that have been approved for commercial sale; however, the current and future use of product candidates by us and our collaborators in clinical trials, and the potential sale of any approved products in the future, may expose us to liability claims.
 These claims might be made by patients who use the product, healthcare providers, pharmaceutical companies, our collaborators or others selling such products.
 Any claims against us, regardless of their merit, could be difficult and costly to defend and could materially adversely affect the market for our product candidates or any prospects for commercialization of our product candidates.
-Although the clinical trial process is designed to identify and assess potential side effects, it is always possible that a product, even after regulatory approval, may exhibit unforeseen side effects.
-If any of our product candidates were to cause adverse side effects during clinical trials or after approval of the product candidate, we may be exposed to substantial liabilities.
-Physicians and patients may not comply with any warnings that identify known potential adverse effects and patients who should not use our product candidates.
 Regardless of the merits or eventual outcome, liability claims may result in: